-On July 13, 2022, GenConn Energy requested FERC acceptance of a proposed rate schedule to allow GenConn Middletown to begin the recovery period for certain Interconnection Reliability Operating Limits Critical Infrastructure Protection costs ("CIP-IROL Costs") under Schedule 17 of the ISO-NE Tariff.
-GenConn stated that the rate schedule will provide interested parties notice of GenConn Middletown's intent to recover CIP-IROL Costs for each affiliated facility designated as an IROL-Critical Facility, and an order accepting the rate schedule will provide an effective date after which associated costs incurred can be recovered following completion of the process
+On August 19, 2022, the FERC accepted GenConn Middletown's rate schedule that will allow it to begin the recovery period for certain CIP-IROL Costs under ISO-NE Tariff Schedule 17.37 As GenConn explained, the rate schedule provides interested parties notice of GenConn Middletown's intent to recover CIP-IROL Costs for each affiliated facility designated as an IROL-Critical Facility, and an order accepting the rate schedule will provide an effective date after which associated costs incurred can be recovered following completion of the process contemplated by Schedule 17 and a subsequent Section 205 filing identifying the specific costs to be recovered.
+GenConn's rate schedule was accepted effective as of September 12, 2022, as requested.
+Unless the August 19, 2022 order is challenged, this proceeding will be concluded.
+If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).